-Rolton Kilbride is currently exploring options after Swindon Borough Council rejected planning permission for a renewable energy centre on available land at Keypoint 145, Thornhill Road, Swindon, Wiltshire SN3 4RY.
+Rolton Kilbride has lodged an appeal with the Planning Inspectorate with regard to the facility, after Swindon Borough Council rejected planning permission for a renewable energy centre on available land at Keypoint 145, Thornhill Road, Swindon, Wiltshire SN3 4RY.
+More information on the appeal is available on the news page.

 The energy centre will use clean, safe and proven cutting-edge gasification technology currently deployed in Japan, to produce energy from waste after recycling has taken place.
 The facility will be capable of generating 14.5 MW/hr of electricity and 1.5MW of heat.